Day 1: New Plymouth

 Day 16: Private Garden and Arrowtown

-Take a tour of a spectacular private garden in Queenstown, in the foothills of The Remarkables mountain range.
-Visit the historic gold mining village of Arrowtown, where you’ll have time to explore the quaint shops along its heritage main street.
+Take a tour of a spectacular private, sustainable garden in Central Otago.
+Then visit the historic gold mining village of Arrowtown, where you’ll have time to explore the quaint shops along its heritage main street.
 This afternoon, enjoy free time in Queenstown before reconvening for dinner.

 Day 17: Queenstown